xdmarcos/NetworkProvider/README.md

 # NetworkProvider
+v0.1
-A simple networking layer written in Swift
+A simple networking layer using URLSession written in Swift.